-With Mother's Day, graduations, confirmations, first communions, and other events on every's mind this time of year, Sunday brunch is a popular event.
-From buffet style to sit-down, and from less than $10 to well over $30, here are some of our favorite Sunday brunch options around Pittsburgh.
+With Mother's Day, graduations, confirmations, first communions, and other events on every's mind this time of year, brunch is a popular event.
+Brunch in Pittsburgh is no longer just pancakes and eggs either, or limited only to Sundays!
+From buffet style to sit-down and classic to trendy, here are some of our favorite brunch spots around Pittsburgh.

-Do you have a favorite Sunday brunch spot that we missed?
-Click "comments" below and tell us about it!
+Do you have a favorite Pittsburgh brunch spot that we missed?
+Tell us about it in the "comments" below!